Home Roads and travel Report a road fault

 • No response - no action required

-Please note: circumstances beyond our control, such as periods of adverse weather, may have a detrimental affect on our target response times.
+Please note: circumstances beyond our control, like adverse weather, may have a detrimental affect on response times.

 The Road Asset Safety Inspection Policy (PDF, 336kb) and the Road Assets Safety Inspection Operations Manual (PDF, 1.3mb) set out the procedures for carrying out safety inspections.